Mathematics: The Loss of Certainty: Criticism

-Quant aux derniers chapitres sur les grandes tendances des mathématiques contemporaines, ils sont franchement décevants, assez superficiels.
-Il n'y a pas d'analyse de la mathématique contemporaine (grande période structuraliste, retour au « concret », flux entre les mathématiques et la physique, etc.
+As for the last chapters on the major trends of contemporary mathematics, they are frankly disappointing, quite superficial.
+There is no analysis of contemporary mathematics (great structuralist period, return to the "concrete", flow between mathematics and physics, etc.

-Scott Weinstein in "ETC: A Review of General Semantics":
+Scott Weinstein in ETC: A Review of General Semantics:

 Professor Kline's book is a lively account of a fascinating subject.
 Its conclusions are, however, overdrawn and in many cases unjustified.
 The lesson to be learned from twentieth century foundational research is not that mathematics is in a sorry state, but rather the extent to which deep philosophical issues about mathematics may be illuminated, if not settled, by mathematics itself.
 Gödel's theorems do indeed intimate that there may be limits to what we can come to know in mathematics, but they also demonstrate through themselves the great heights to which human reason can ascend through mathematical thought.

-Ian Stewart in "Educational Studies in Mathematics":
+Ian Stewart in Educational Studies in Mathematics:

 This book is firmly in the tradition that we have come to expect from this author; and my reaction to it is much like my reaction to its predecessors: I think three quarters of it is superb, and the other quarter is outrageous nonsense; and the reason is that Morris Kline really doesn't understand what today's mathematics is about, although he has an enviable grasp of yesterday's...

 Morris Kline has said elsewhere that he considers the crowning achievement of twentieth-century mathematics to be the Godel theorem.
-I don't agree: the Gddel theorem, astonishing and deep as it is, had little effect on the mainstream of real mathematical development.
+I don't agree: the Gödel theorem, astonishing and deep as it is, had little effect on the mainstream of real mathematical development.
 It didn't actually lead into anything new and powerful except more theorems of the same kind.
 It affected how mathematicians thought about what they were doing; but its effect on what they actually did is close to zero.
 Compare this to the rise of topology: fifty years of apparently introverted efforts by mathematicians, largely ignoring applied science; polished and perfected and developed into a body of technique of immense and still largely unrealised power; and within the last decade becoming important in virtually every field of applied science: engineering, physics, chemistry, numerical analysis.
 Topology has far more claim to be the crowning achievement of this century.

 But Morris Kline can see only the introversion.
 It doesn't seem to occur to him that a mathematical problem may require concentrated contemplation of mathematics, rather than the problem to which one hopes to apply the resulting theory, to obtain a satisfactory solution.
 But if I want to cut down an apple tree, and my saw is too blunt, no amount of contemplation of the tree will sharpen it...